imohitmayank/a_lazy_data_science_guide/docs/machine_learning/interview_questions.md

         Temperature allows you to control the trade-off between exploration and exploitation in the model's predictions.
 It's a hyperparameter that can be adjusted during training or inference to achieve the desired level of certainty in the model's output, depending on the specific requirements of your application.

+        Here is a good online [tool](https://artefact2.github.io/llm-sampling/index.xhtml) to learn about the impact of temperature and other parameters on output generation.

 !!!
 Question ""
     === "Question"